OpenSourceEconomics/econ-project-templates/src/waf.rst

   #.
 Waf reads your instructions and sets the build order.

       * Think of a dependency graph here.
-      * It breaks off when it detects a circular dependency or ambiguous ways to build a target.
+      * It stops when it detects a circular dependency or ambiguous ways to build a target.
       * Both are major advantages over a *master-script*, let alone doing the dependency tracking in your mind.

   #.
 Waf decides which tasks need to be executed based on the nodes' signatures and performs the required actions.